Possibility of ferro-octupolar order in Ba$_2$CaOsO$_6$ assessed by X-ray magnetic dichroism measurements: Ligand-field multiplet calculation

 \section{Ligand-field multiplet calculation}

 Ligand-field multiplet calculations were performed by using the XTLS 8.5 package \cite{tanakaxtls}.
 In general, the Slater integrals $F$'s and $G$'s (anisotropy of Coulomb interaction) and the SOC coupling constant $\zeta$ in solids are smaller than those of isolated atoms because the wavefunctions are spatially more extended due to hybridization.
 In order to model this effect, the atomic Slater integrals and $\zeta$, deduced from Hartree-Fock calculations \cite{Mann_SlaterInteg, Herman_SpinOrbitConst}, were multiplied by constant factors $R_\text{Slater}$ and $R_\text{SOC}$ ($0 \leq R_\text{Slater}< 1$, $0 \leq R_\text{SOC} < 1$), respectively. $R_\text{Slater}$ and $R_\text{SOC}$ and the cubic ligand-field splitting $\Delta_{\rm LF}$ and were treated as adjustable parameters.
 We used $\Delta_{\rm LF}= $ 4.3$\ \text{eV}$, $\zeta = $ 0.33$\ \text{eV}$, and the reduction factor of 40 \% for the Slater integrals between the Os $5d$ orbitals.
 Note that the spin-orbit coupling for the $5d$ shell $\zeta$ and that for the $t_{2g}$ shell $\zeta'$ are related via $\zeta=-\zeta'$~\cite{kanamori}.
-Hund's coupling $J_\text{H}$ between two $d$ electrons is related to Slater integrals through $J_\text{H} = \frac{3}{49}F^2 + \frac{20}{441}F^4$~\cite{georges}.
-The value $J_\text{H}=0.27$ eV is used in the present work.
+Hund's coupling $J_\text{H}$ between two $d$ electrons is related to Slater integrals through $J_\text{H} = \frac{3}{49}F^2 + \frac{20}{441}F^4=0.27$ eV~\cite{georges}.
+These parameter values are tabulated in Table~\ref{table1}.
 We assumed that the incident X ray is parallel to the cubic [001] direction.
 We confirmed that the spectral line shape does not change in the case of cubic symmetry, as long as the incident X ray and the magnetic field are parallel.

 In the calculation of the Os $L_{2,3}$-edge XMCD spectra, the Zeeman energy due to the magnetic field $-\mu_\text{B}\bm{B}\cdot(\bm{L}+2\bm{S})$, where $\bm{L}$ and $\bm{S}$ are the orbital and spin angular momenta, respectively, was included.
 The effect of the molecular field $-\mu_\text{B}\bm{H}_\text{mol}\cdot\bm{S}$, was incorporated by treating $B=|\bm{B}|$ as an adjustable parameter and allowing the {\it B} value to exceed the external field of 7 T.